Do More Than Just Be Aware of Long-Term Care – Take Action

 Access to Quality Care – Independence – Peace-of-Mind

-Access to quality care and independence is a primary objective of many people who research long-term care planning.
-In the end, having a plan in place serves multiple objectives.
+Access to quality care and independence is a primary objective of many people who research long-term care planning, according to Michelle Perloe, a leading specialist in long-term care planning.
+In the end, she says, having a plan in place will serve multiple objectives.

-Perloe says that some clients would never have the funds to pay for the costs of quality care, others are looking at protecting their estates, either for their family or even for charities.
+Perloe says that some clients would never have the funds to pay for the costs of quality care.
+Others are looking at protecting their estates, she says, either for their families or even for charities.

 There are several types of Long-Term Care Insurance.
 Traditional insurance plans have been a solution that has been available for decades.
 You pay an ongoing premium, and when you need care, the insurance company will pay a monthly or daily benefit toward the cost of that care.